 The couple has to accept and embrace the natural difference in responding to situations and acknowledge that their partner cannot experientially relate to how they are feeling when conflicts arise and, therefore, is not at fault for the feelings their comments can trigger.

 Some feelers have great difficulty accepting this difference in experiencing emotion.
 But once thinkers have a logical explanation for their partner’s responses, they can soften their responses and become more considerate and accommodating when conflicts arise.
-This helps feelers contain the resentment they immediately experience during conflict.
+This helps feelers contain the resentment that they immediately experience during conflict.

 Sometimes the exchanges in a thinker-feeler relationship can be so explosive that they need a time-out rule to replace their destructive conflict resolution process with a healthier one.